TNR the Town

 FieldHaven Feline Center and Marysville Animal Care Services have partnered to bring TNR the Town to Marysville (or “Meowysville,” as we’ve affectionately nicknamed the project).
 There are hundreds of community cats that will be Trapped, Neutered, and Returned (TNR) to their feeding stations and colonies so they will no longer reproduce.

-Please note that this program is available within the city limits of Marysville.
+Please note that this program is only available within the city limits of Marysville.